citp/privacy-policy-historical/j/ju/jus/just-drinks.com.md

 ### Correct/Update

-Please e-mail [Mike Gove](https://web.archive.org/help.aspx) if information previously provided is believed inaccurate or incorrect.
+Please e-mail [Andrew Forth](https://web.archive.org/help.aspx) if information previously provided is believed inaccurate or incorrect.
 Where membership schemes exist, automatic update mechanisms are provided for self-modification of registration details.

 * * *